YuxiangJohn/Self_Driving_Car_Master/CarND-Behavioral-Cloning-P3-master/README.md

 #### 1. An appropriate model architecture has been employed

-My initial approach was to use [LeNet](http://yann.lecun.com/exdb/lenet/), but it was hard to have the car inside the street with three epochs (this model could be found [here](clone.py#L81-L94)).
-After this, I decided to try the [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) model, and the car drove the complete first track after just three training epochs (this model could be found [here](model.py#L108-L123)).
+I refer to the [nVidia Autonomous Car model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), build it and the car drove the complete first track.

-A model summary is as follows:
+The model summary is as follows:

 ```
 Layer (type)                     Output Shape          Param #     Connected to